lewellyn/mkin/README.md

 5. In that same directory, a ```build``` directory with the contents of the .dmg, if you want to verify what's on it without mounting it.

+Once the ```Package``` script completes successfully, the disk image will open so that you may review its contents.
+Be sure to eject it before building the same target again, or the results are undefined.
+In some cases, a reboot will be necessary if you forget.
+This is your only warning.

 ### Example

 To get the testing version of git 2.2.0.rc0 and then build and package it,